 Top Things to See in Phnom Penh

 The Tuol Sleng Genocide Museum is the memorial site of the S-21 interrogation and detention center of the Khmer Rouge regime.
 As the largest prison and torture center in the country, Tuol Sleng preserves an importance piece of this tragic period in Cambodian history and aims to encourage visitors to be messengers of peace.
-The museum displays rooms of victim’s photographs and equipment, while the necessary audio guide colors the conditions within the prison during the time of its operation and narrates the stories of some of the people displayed in the photographs.
-A harrowing but important stop during your visit to Phnom Penh, Tuol Sleng is one of the world’s more comprehensive displays of a country’s genocidal history, not only an infamous symbol of mass atrocity and anxiety, as its content has been produced with the help of the Documentation Center of Cambodia.
+The museum displays rooms of victim’s photographs and equipment, while the audio guide colors the conditions within the prison during the time of its operation and narrates the stories of those displayed in the photographs.

 Killing Fields of Choeung Ek

 Between 1975 and 1978 about 17,000 men, women, children and infants who had been detained and tortured at S-21 were transported to the extermination camp of Choeung Ek.
 Today a peaceful memorial site with a recently constructed, grand Buddhist Stupa that houses more than 8000 skulls found on-site, Choeung Ek is an important site for those interested in the horrors of Khmer Rouge rule and the impact it had on victims and survivors of the regime.
-Located outside of the city center in Phnom Penh, be sure to budget in time for your visit and maybe hire a tuk tuk to wait for you outside the memorial grounds.
-Like Tuol Sleng, the audio guide is a necessary addition to your visit, as it includes stories by those who witnessed its activities as prisoners or guards and comprehensive explanations of the camp’s now-destroyed structures and their functioning.
+Located outside of the city center in Phnom Penh, be sure to budget in time for your visit.

 Conveniently situated next to Himawari Hotel and Chaktomuk Theatre on Cambodia’s Riverside, the Royal Palace showcases the brilliance of classic Khmer roofs and ornate gilding scene common throughout Phnom Penh.
 As the official residence of King Sihamoni, only the throne hall and several buildings surrounding it are open to the public.
 Visitors must wear shorts that reach the knee and shirts that completely cover the shoulders, or else you will be refused entry.
 A tour is recommended in order to get the most out of the history and architecture around the palace compound.